Psalms For Life

 When truth is gone

-We often don’t know how vital truth is till we find ourselves wading through a slough of lies and the oppressed pay the price for its loss.
-Thankfully, God not only cares, but will act to defend the defenceless.
+We often don’t know how vital truth is till we find ourselves wading through a slough of lies and the oppressed pay the price for truth’s loss.
+Thankfully, God not only cares, but acts to defend the helpless.

 A David psalm.